siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Double Curl Transport Closure.md

 This is the simplest transport closure built from two complementary closed turns.
+We will refer to it interchangeably as double-curl transport or Maxwellian transport.

 In its local ideal form it gives the plane-wave idealization of transport: the same organized advance repeated from point to point, without yet requiring helical closure.
 Such an idealization already picks out a local axis of